This post contains affiliate links. We may earn a small commission when you buy through our links β at no extra cost to you.

 FAQ

-Will a 1/2-inch thick yoga mat feel the carpet underneath?
+Will a thick yoga mat slide around on carpet?

-How do I stop my exercise mat from sliding on carpet?
+How do I stop my exercise mat from moving on carpet?